 Ok, I know this is going to sound stupid but...

-It doesn't look like you encoded the payload so if you have anti virus when you upload the payload to the system and try to run it the antivirus will scan the program and work out its a malicious file then quarantine and/or del it.
+Did you actually run it?
+If you did then probably could be what tekio said your firewall could be blocking the out going connection.
+It also might be your antivirus.
+It doesn't look like you encoded the payload so if you have anti virus when you upload the payload to the system and try to run it the antivirus will scan the program and work out its a malicious file then quarantine and/or delete it.

-Try setting the port for the tcp reverse shell to 80 (http) or using an actually http specific payload.
+Try setting the port for the TCP reverse shell to 80 (HTTP) or using an actually HTTP specific payload.

-in order to be a real hacker you need to know more then just how to use some tools, you need to know how computers actually work.
+If you are interested in this stuff I'd recommend you read "Penetration testing: a hands-on introduction to hacking".
+I read it and it's where most of my computer hacking knowledge comes from.
+Granted, it will not give you enough background to go out and hack highly secured environments.
+In order to be a real hacker you need to know more then just how to use some tools, you need to know how computers actually work.

-anyways best of luck to you (:
+Anyways best of luck to you :)

-here is the book https://repo.zenk-security.com/Magazine E-book/Penetration Testing - A hands-on introduction to Hacking.pdf
+Here is the book https://repo.zenk-security.com/Magazine E-book/Penetration Testing - A hands-on introduction to Hacking.pdf